Neargye/magic_enum/doc/reference.md

 * Defined in header `<magic_enum/magic_enum.hpp>`

+* With standard reflection, returns `true` for a declared enumerator.

-* Returns `true` if enum value is in reflection range.
+* With compiler-specific reflection, returns `true` for a value in the configured range.

-* For enum flags, returns `true` only when value is non-zero, single-bit, and its bit position can be reflected.
+* For flags, the value must be non-zero and single-bit.

 ## `enum_type_name`